NibbleClassic/NibbleClassic-Nest-Wallet/docs/forking-nest.md

 ## Forking Nest

-1. Go to [https://github.com/turtlecoin/turtle-wallet-go](https://github.com/turtlecoin/turtle-wallet-go) and log in to Github with your Github account.
+1. Go to [https://github.com/NibbleClassic/turtle-wallet-go](https://github.com/NibbleClassic/turtle-wallet-go) and log in to Github with your Github account.

 1. Click the _Fork_ button at the top right of the page.
 Wait for the forking process, and once done, you should be brought to the new _turtle-wallet-go_ forked repository on your Github account.

 1. Click _Settings_ and rename of your repository.
 Choose the name you want to be your Nest wallet called as.
 When you will build Nest, the name will be automatically taken from the name of your main folder (so the name of your repository).
 To avoid confusions and credit Nest, we advise to choose _MyCoin-Nest_, but you can choose whatever you want.

 1. Once you have changed the name of your repository, clone it on your local machine.
-If you forked TurtleCoin, I guess you already know how to do that.
+If you forked NibbleClassic, I guess you already know how to do that.
 Just make sure you clone it in your _GOPATH_ (if you have installed Go and the Qt/Go binding, you now know what the _GOPATH_ is).

-1. Checkout a tag that was created around the time you forked TurtleCoin.
-If you forked TurtleCoin 2 months ago and did not include latest developments, there will be issues with the latest Nest as it evolved with TurtleCoin.
+1. Checkout a tag that was created around the time you forked NibbleClassic.
+If you forked NibbleClassic 2 months ago and did not include latest developments, there will be issues with the latest Nest as it evolved with NibbleClassic.

 Now, before making the necessary changes in Nest, we will build your fork to make sure everything is ok.
 Nevertheless there is one thing we have to edit first before being able to build.